James Estrin

 Code P1201-26

-The digital age has given documentary photographers and photojournalists new ways to tell stories with greater authorship and control.
-This workshop focuses on how to create a personal documentary project and get it seen.
-The ultimate goal is to find a subject that speaks to a personal passion, document it in a unique visual style, then disseminate the work.
-Participants engage new technologies to become more effective storytellers, which include social media, transmedia, virtual reality, and digital video.
+The digital age has opened new possibilities for visual storytellers of all kinds—from documentary photographers and photojournalists to conceptual artists—offering greater authorship, control, and reach.
+This workshop guides participants through the process of developing and sustaining a long-term personal project, with a focus on narrative development, creative vision, and strategies for sharing work with the world.
+Participants will learn how to: Identify and pursue a subject driven by personal passion.
+Build a compelling visual narrative with a distinct style.
+Sustain long-term projects with intention and discipline.
+Navigate the industry, make professional connections, and find opportunities for dissemination.
+The workshop embraces a wide range of visual languages and technologies, from still photography and digital video to transmedia and social media storytelling.
+Through hands-on guidance, participants will explore how to harness these tools to become more effective, impactful storytellers.
+The program is led by Ed Kashi, with over 45 years of freelance experience, and James Estrin, senior staff photographer at The New York Times and co-founder of the NYT Lens blog.
+Together, they bring a wealth of knowledge, insight, and mentorship to help participants push their work to new levels.
 Program Dates: May 1, 2026 – April 15, 2028 In-Person Sessions at Anderson Ranch: Aug 17 - Aug 21, 2026 Aug 16 - Aug 20, 2027 This two-year immersive program is designed for dedicated artists seeking individualized mentorship, critical feedback, and a supportive cohort experience.
 Participants engage in two week-long, in-person residencies at Anderson Ranch (one each year), complemented by ongoing virtual engagement throughout the program.
 Each year includes personalized one-on-one mentorship sessions via Zoom and a virtual group critique held in December.
 The program concludes with a final Zoom meeting in April 2028.
 Tuition is listed per year.
 Lodging and meals are additional.
 To Apply: Applications will be accepted on a rolling basis with a deadline of January 15, 2026.
 To apply, please complete the 2026 Advanced Mentored Studies Online Application.
+A non-refundable deposit of $650 per workshop is required to reserve a space for an adult.
 Questions?
 For more information about the next session of the Advanced Mentored Studies Program, please contact: Andrea Jenkins Wallace.
 Vice President of Artistic Affairs and Artistic Director of Photography and New Media [email protected]